News : January 2020

 Fast-forward to 2020 and we have a scenario where the average customer feels they have to tread carefully in choosing products and installers.
 That leaves many engineers, project managers, and tradespeople who are highly skilled solar PV specialists – like those at Kerfoot who take pride in their work – are left scratching their heads as to why choices around these technical and important pieces of infrastructure are based solely on price.

 Yet, a solar PV system is still a big investment that is part of a home or business for up to 30 years.

 Yes, there are many industry players, including us at Kerfoot, who see solar PV as a critical component in a low-carbon energy future and take pride in the quality of our work and the products we use.

 From our perspective, it leaves open important questions about how we educate consumers about the importance of quality, in both choosing products and suppliers, as well as the impact when many of the inferior systems fail, well short of their expected lifespan.

 We stand behind our work.
 For example, Kerfoot’s work at the Australian Maritime Museum involved the installation of 243.6 kW lightweight, best in class, first in Australia, solar panels.

-You can learn more about how we’re tackling renewable energy projects at our website.
+Learn more about how we’re tackling renewable energy projects.